Work While You’re a Student

 Types of On-Campus Employment

-Graduate students will fill out Section 1 and complete Section 2 by showing the originals of their identity documents at the same time.
-The Student Employment Office completes I-9s by appointment only.
-Graduate students must sign up for an appointment via Handshake.
-They do not take walk-ins.
-International students must visit IPC before scheduling an appointment at the Student Employment Office to complete the I-9 process.
+Graduate students will fill out Section 1 and complete Section 2 by showing the originals of their identity documents at the same time during their I-9 appointment.
+International students must visit the Global Engagement Office before scheduling an appointment with the Student Employment Office to complete the I-9 process.

 Graduate Students will need to bring the originals (no copies or electronic versions accepted) of their identity documents to the Student Employment Office at the time of their appointment.